 7. Don’t know target audience

 Who is the audience for your PR campaign?
 Make sure that you not only know what target audience you are trying to reach with the campaign but what media outlets or online influencers would most likely be interested.
-Make sure you do your homework.
+Do your homework.